 In line with the Academic Engagement Procedure, Students are defined as academically engaged if they are regularly engaged with timetabled teaching sessions, course-related learning resources including those in the Library and on the relevant learning platform, and complete assessments and submit these on time.
-Please refer to the Academic Engagement Procedure at the following link: Academic engagement procedure

-Where a module has Professional, Statutory or Regulatory Body requirements these will be listed here: Students are academically engaged if they regularly participate in timetabled on-campus and online teaching sessions, asynchronous online learning activities, course-related learning resources and complete assessments which are submitted on time (UWS Academic Engagement Procedure 2021.22; UWS Regulatory Framework 2021.22, section 1.64 Academic Engagement and Attendance).
+Please refer to the Academic Engagement Procedure at the following link: Academic engagement procedure online teaching sessions, asynchronous online learning activities, course-related learning resources and complete assessments which are submitted on time (UWS Academic Engagement Procedure; UWS Regulatory Framework, section 1.64 Academic Engagement and Attendance).